ST VINCENT AND THE GRENADINES:International Cooperation

 Exchange of Information for Tax purposes in St. Vincent and the Grenadines is guided by the International Co-operation (Information Exchange Agreements) Act, 2011, Ref: SVG International Co-operation Tax Information Exchange Agreements.
 This Act sets out the procedure for the implementation of agreements and arrangements entered into by the Government of St. Vincent and the Grenadines with other jurisdictions to provide for the exchange of information for tax and connected purposes.

 The Competent Authority pursuant to the Act is the Minister of Finance.
-The Minister of Finance in St. Vincent and the Grenadines is Dr. The Hon.
-Ralph E. Gonsalves, the country’s Prime Minister.
+The Minister of Finance in St. Vincent and the Grenadines is The Hon.
+Camillo Gonsalves.
 The contact details of the Competent Authority are as follows:

 Minister of Finance